kctsiolis/summer-learning-2018/README.md

 # summer-learning-2018
 Code for lectures and exercises of the Summer 2018 machine learning seminar given at Vanier College.

 Most of the core material was based off of existing Python code in books by Geron, Marsland, and Raschka.
-So here I am only including original code.
+So here I am only including original code and code that draws from the Winter 2018 seminar.

 The full seminar had 8 units:
 1) Introduction to Python